sudoflux/bootstrap/README.md

    - Installs and enables SSH server
    - Configures system for incoming SSH connections
    - Adds the machine's hostname to SSH config for easy access
-   - Enables Avahi daemon for .local hostname resolution (Linux)
+6. **UDM Integration**:
+   - Displays system information for configuring DNS in Ubiquiti UDM
+   - Shows IP addresses and hostname for easy reference

 ## SSH Key Management